For it is not the birth professional banging on the hospital door that creates change. It is the informed and educated consumer.

 Coming in contact with expecting parents

 Inform them of the option and benefits.
-Send them to our website for further info.

 "When women, one by one and collectively, start insisting on their right to have normal birth options, more bonding time, and better support of breastfeeding, hospitals and care providers will respond and change will happen."